An Antique Victorian Refrigerator (a.k.a Icebox) is an American piece of history from the mid-19th century.

-I have always had a love for antique victorian refrigerators.
+I have always had a love for antique Victorian refrigerators.
 It’s incredibly amazing that over 150+ years ago only ice blocks were used to store and keep food cold since there was no electricity during the time they were used.
-My, we have come a long way since!
+Wow, we have come a long way since!
 For many years, I always wanted to acquire a true antique icebox in mint condition, but they are incredibly expensive.

 After all the festivities and returning home that evening, my husband & kids said they had an early birthday gift for me and I had to look for it.
-I went into the laundry room & right before my eyes was a dream come true!
+Then, I went into the laundry room & right before my eyes was a dream come true!
 That antique icebox that I wanted so bad & I thought I would never get, well it was sitting right in front of me!
 My husband & kids contributed to this amazing and thoughtful gift.
 I am beyond excited and elated to show it off!

 I pondered for a few days to find the perfect spot to display my Victorian Refrigerator.

 My first idea was to use it in my kitchen and place my microwave on top.

 My husband thought that the appliance might sustain damage due to frequent use, and, to be honest, it didn’t fit as well as I had hoped.
 We thought displaying it in our living room next to the couch and stairs would complement our living space perfectly.
 The spot couldn’t be more perfect!
 I am so pleased with how it looks after decorating it with a lamp & filling some of the space with decor.
 The extra storage it offers is an added bonus!